Here is how to import a car to Kenya the smart way. Now that you’ve reached your saving target. Are you ready to import your dream car?

 - Open the downloaded files starting with the current retail selling price (CRSP) document.

 - The CRSP file contains the list of car models with their current retail selling price values.

 - Identify your vehicle type and model.
 For example, Audi A8 Sedan having an engine capacity of 3000cc, saloon body type, 2 wheel drive, and a diesel engine, going for Ksh 11,214,00.

 Note the CRSP values indicated in the last column.

 Keep in mind that the date of registration of the car should be within the prescribed 8-year limit by using the updated CRSP template, for example, September 2017.

-Now, open the valuation template to compute the rate of depreciation, match the age of your vehicle and the depreciation percentage using your first date of registration.
+Now, open the valuation template to compute the rate of depreciation.
+And then, match the age of your vehicle and the depreciation percentage using your first date of registration.

-Finally move down to the tabulation section for, and input the current retail selling price CRSP values, as highlighted in the image below followed by the depreciation rate (10%).
+Finally, head down to the tabulation section for, and input the current retail selling price CRSP values, as highlighted in the image below followed by the depreciation rate (10%).

 The system automatically calculates the total tax payable as per your entries and gives you a grand total of what you are supposed to pay, in our case Ksh 3,596,214.